BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 1) Data structure on Maverick:
 ------------------------------

-- On Maverick inside of the data folder (/work/03946/hetdex/maverick/) you will see all of the date folders
+- On Maverick, inside the data folder (/work/03946/hetdex/maverick/) you will see all of the date folders
 - Each date folder contains all of the data taken that night.
 - Inside each data folder are folders for the instruments used that night on the HET.
 Your data will be in 'lrs2'
 - Inside the lrs2 folder are folders for all of the observations taken that night (cals and science targets) with lrs2
-- Inside each observation folder there are folders for each exposure taken for that object (ex exp01)
+- Inside each observation folder there are folders for each exposure taken for that object (ex. exp01)
 - Inside each exposure folder there is a folder called 'lrs2' and that contains the 4 or 8 fits files for that exposure

 - An exposure with one LRS2 unit gives you 4 fits files.
 There are two detectors in each unit and each has 2 amplifiers.
-- If you observed with both units (red and blue) you will have 8 fit files per exposure.
+- If you observed with both units (red and blue) you will have 8 fits files per exposure.

 -------------------------------
 1) Information from file names: